k-sua/fractional_factorial_design/README.md

 2. Detect which factors has interaction effects with whom on $Y$.
 3. Determine $Y=f(a,b,c,...,j)$ by finding the estimated model $\hat{Y}$.

-The following statistical tools are used to fulfill the goals.
+The following statistical methods, and tools are used to fulfill the goals.

 ---
+* Fractional Factorial Design
 * ANOVA Test
 * Bonferroni Confidence Interval
 * QQ-plot
+* Daniel Plot
 * Multiple Linear Regression
 * Adjust $R^2$ - squared
-* Daniel Plot
 ---

 I perform a 2^{10-2} fractional factorial design with no replication and statistical analysis on the result to fulfill the goal with R.